-Packetization of lag frames (a lag frame consists of one lag section of up to 128 complex lags and identifier information from one Correlator Chip (section 8.2.11)) including setting of the correct Backend node destination IP address (section 8.3.3) for the given baseline is handled by the correlator.
+Packetization of lag frames (a lag frame consists of one lag section of up to 128 complex lags and identifier information from one Correlator Chip (section 8.2.11)) including setting of the correct CBE node destination IP address (section 8.3.3) for the given baseline is handled by the correlator.
 The CBE provides a mapping of baselines to node IP addresses for the current correlator mode.
 The lag frame packets don't necessarily arrive in a set order and their delivery is a one-time event.
 Resends of missed or bad packets won't be possible due to Baseline Board hardware limitations and performance requirements.

 Indirect (i.e., non-correlator lag frame) data arrive in a timely fashion.
-That is, with no significant delay prior to its being needed at a particular point in Backend data manipulation, processing, or formatting.
+That is, with no significant delay prior to its being needed at a particular point in backend data manipulation, processing, or formatting.

-The e2e System is designed to handle output rates and volumes delivered by the Backend during times of peak production.
-The Backend provides results to the e2e that are complete and ready to be ingested by the archive.
+The archive subsystem is designed to handle output rates and volumes delivered by the backend during times of peak production.
+The CBE provides results ready to be ingested by the archive.